tester9071348/VxKex-Extended/README.md

 To download and install, see the [releases page](https://github.com/tester9071348/Ext7/releases).

-**Uninstalling the following softwares before installing is recommanded.**
+**Uninstalling the following softwares before installing is recommended.**

 - **0patch Agent**
   It might cause Chromium-based browsers and JetBrains IDEs to crash after enabling Ext7 and running it.